Hormone Balancing Superfoods for hormone health

 Brazil nuts are an especially good source of selenium, an important nutrient and powerful antioxidant crucial in converting T4 to T3 and protecting the thyroid gland.

-And since the thyroid is our master gland controlling all our metabolic process, helping to balance thyrpid levels is such an important task.
+And since the thyroid is our master gland controlling all our metabolic processes, helping to balance thyroid levels is such an important task.
 So grab a few brazil buts and keep your thyroid hormones healthy.

 But please note: You should eat just a few brazil nuts.
 Too many can be toxic.

-I mean it is best to eat lean organic raised beef, free-range poultry, or plant-based proteins for hormonal balance.
+It is best to eat lean organic raised grass-fed beef, free-range poultry, or plant-based proteins for hormonal balance.